Tiny Apartment

 Comments (10)What do you think of a mirror for the backsplash on the kitchen?
 You cant see the pic here, but it faces a huge window on the other side of the room.
 I love the idea of grey/ dark cabinets, (with a wood coloured surface worktop) but might cost a small fortune to rework it.
 Will check on prices.
 The wallpaper idea is also really nice - much to mull through. so hard to decide!
 I'm thinking of replacing the dining table set with a booth + round table seating and maybe add a mirror behind it space.
 Not sure if i can fit a whole L booth into the dining space and still fit in a table, so might just settle for a booth on one side....See MoreTiny kitchen in a studio apartment

 Comments (6)Boy, it sure looks like the refrigerator doors open on the wrong side--can you get the developer to swap it out or change the door swing?--must be a mistake.
 I would find that really annoying, especially in such a small workspace.
 I really see a movable island parallel to the cabinets in this space with storage underneath and maybe a hanging pot rack with lights and maybe some shelving above, possibly with some stools for casual dining.
 Do you have room for something like that?
 A freestanding stainless metal full- or counter-height shelf on casters adjacent to the sink could be really helpful.
 You could put some simple white dishpans or bins on it as a temporary holding place for dirty dishes while you are cooking, and use the rest for overflow for big pots or pantry items.
 The L counter with the curved sink might be a little awkward, but sure beats not having some usable counter space.
 If that is all you are adding, then perhaps a cart with a shelf that flips up for extra prep or dining space would work for you.
 I would pay the money to get decent lighting.
 I think I see a thin range hood over the cooktop.
 If this is European, there should be wiring and a plug for the range hood, so I wouldn't think it would be too expensive to run some wire for lights Doesn't the range hood already have lights.
-BTW?...See MoreDeodorize my house!
+BTW?...See MoreHow to maximise space in a small apartment?

 - 8 years ago